ehmpathy/sql-schema-generator/README.md

 # Overview

 `schema-generator` does two things for us:
-- generates sql for "persisted entities" (both static and updatable) in relational databases, based on a declarative definition of entities
+- **generates sql** for "persisted entities" (both static and updatable) in relational databases, based on a declarative definition of entities
   - i.e., it generates the following resources:
     - to interact with data
       - entity static table
       - entity version table (if updatable properties exist, for an insert-only / event-driven design, per temporal database design)
+      - entity mapping tables (if array properties exist, to define the many-to-many relationship)
       - upsert function (for idempotent inserts)
-      - a `_current` view, to abstract away the versioning pattern
+      - a `_current` view, to abstract away the versioning pattern and mapping tables
     - to improve performance
       - entity current version pointer table (if updatable properties exist, to make looking up the current version fast at scale)
       - backfill_current_version_pointers function (for if changes had to be made manually and to ensure everything is in sync)
-- encodes best practices
+- **encodes best practices**
   - optimal data types
   - case sensitivity by default
   - insert only (using temporal database design to maintain normalized tables and uniqueness constraints)